- What Is Aetna Insurance?

-How to Check Aetna Coverage for Alcohol Rehab
+How to Check Your Aetna Rehab Insurance Coverage

 The best way to verify what Aetna does and doesn’t cover is to call the number on the back of your card.
 You’ll speak with an official Aetna representative who can look up costs for your specific plan.
 You may also be able to check costs in your summary of benefits and coverage booklet, which should be located in your online account.11

 Remember to ask questions about how long substance abuse treatment is covered, how many days of rehab is covered, and which programs take Aetna insurance in your area.

 Paying Aetna Out-of-Pocket Costs